kimberlyvalent/hackathon-team-queue/README.md

 ## About

-"Queue Smarter" is a project by Team Queue - this project was created as an effort in the _GetSmarter_ Systems and Technology department's hackathon event in May 2020.
-The theme was theme "In case of emergency".
+"Queue Smarter" is a project by "Team Queue".
+The project was created during a 2-day hackathon event at _GetSmarter_, where members of the Systems and Technology dept were split into teams.
+The event was in May 2020 and was done remotely.
+The theme was "In case of emergency".

 In keeping with the theme and the need for physical distancing during Covid-19 and lockdown, we decided on a virtual queueing system.
 This lets people join an online queue for a real shop, such as Clicks pharmacy, without having to actually stand in a physical line.
 We added a "teller" admin view for a staff member to manage people entering the store if they are at the start of the queue.